aiinschool/aiinschool.github.io/index.md

 In this class we'll be using a deep neural network (DNN) to perform classification of images.
 Classification is an approach where given an image, we will try to identify which of the pre-defined category it belongs to.

-In order to do this you will put together a dataset from the labelled images provided, build a convolutional neural network model (a DNN with `convolution` layers) and then train it.
+In order to do this you will put together a dataset from the labelled images provided, build a convolutional neural network model (a DNN with `Convolution` layers) and then train it.

 You'll be using a web-based software called DIGITS that will allow you to interactively build and train a DNN.